 Croatia Sailing Adventure: Split to Dubrovnik

-Become immersed in Croatia's natural beauty while sailing the stunning Adriatic coast.
-Mix lazy days of swimming and beach going with time spent exploring medieval fortresses, sitting in lively restaurants, wandering cobbled streets and hiking to ancient ruins.
-Wind down in the evening and fall asleep onboard the boat, being lulled to sleep by the sound of lapping waves.
+See Croatia's natural beauty for yourself on this eight-day sailing adventure along the gorgeous Adriatic coast.
+Mix lazy days of swimming and beach going with time spent exploring medieval fortresses, chilling out in lively restaurants, wandering cobblestone streets and hiking to ancient ruins.
+Wind down in the evening with a spectacular sunset and fall asleep aboard the boat, being lulled to sweet dreams by the sound of lapping waves.

 Dobro Dosli!
 Welcome to Croatia.
-Your adventure begins in Split with a group meeting at 3 pm.
-If you arrive early, take the chance to see what makes Split the soul of Dalmatia.
-There are the impressive ruins of Diocletian's Palace, Split's most imposing structure, to explore or markets just outside the palace walls.
+Your adventure begins in Split with a welcome meeting at 3 pm.
+If you arrive early, see what makes Split the soul of Dalmatia by exploring at your own pace.
+Maybe see the impressive ruins of Diocletian's Palace or explore the markets just outside the palace walls.
 After your meeting, you’ll head to the local supermarket to buy supplies for your trip, then board the yacht and sail to sunny Brac – the largest island in central Dalmatia.
-Take a leisurely cruise along the distinctly Mediterranean coast, soaking up the sunshine and the scenery.
-Then, weigh anchor and go for a dip in the sea or snorkel and spot sea anemones, crabs, sea urchins and small fish.
+Cruise along the Mediterranean coast, soaking up the sunshine and the scenery.
+Then, weigh anchor and go for a dip in the sea or snorkel to spot sea anemones, crabs, sea urchins and small fish.

-Have breakfast onboard, then make your way slowly to Hvar.
+Today, you’ll make your way to Hvar.
 Along the way, you might stop at the Pakleni Islands or Stoncica for a swim.
-After arriving in Hvar you can wander around the towns, home to some wonderfully preserved Renaissance facades.
+After arriving in Hvar, you can wander around the towns, which are home to some wonderfully preserved Renaissance facades.
 If you like, hike past dramatic jagged limestone cliffs and undulating farms, ancient olive groves and fields of rosemary and lavender.
 There’s also an option to cross the island by car to Hvar Town – often known as the ‘San Tropez of Croatia’.

-Make breakfast onboard the boat this morning and then set sail for the day.
-Make a stop around Lovista or Scedro for a morning swim, and then cruise along to Lastovo.
-On the way, explore some of the 46 islets and reefs around the island’s edges.
-Over 70% of Lastovo is forested, making it the perfect place to stretch your legs after a day spent at sea.
+Set sail to Lastovo, stopping around Lovista or Scedro for a morning swim.
+On the way, you’ll also explore some of the 46 islets and reefs around the island’s edges.
+Over 70 per cent of Lastovo is forested, making it the perfect place to stretch your legs after a day at sea.
 There's also Venetian architecture from the 15th and 16th centuries and high number of churches to find in your free time.

 Sail through the jewel-like waters to Korcula this morning, stopping at Badija or Polace for a refreshing morning swim.
 Greeks settled in Korcula in the 6th century BC, but the town was also occupied by the Romans, Slavs and then the Venetians between 1420 and 1797.
 Even Napoleon was ruler for a while!
 As a result of all these influences, Korcula has a cosmopolitan Old Town.
 Alongside the idyllic beaches, you’ll have plenty of options for your free time.
 Ask your leader for the best dinner recommendations for a good feed.

-Depart the picturesque Mljet and head to the hidden paradise of Elafiti Islands.
-Made up of three main islands – Kolocep, Lopud and Sipan – the olive groves, citrus trees and ancient ruins will provide a scenic backdrop for lunch.
-Then, sail on towards Dubrovnik, you will arrive at marina near Komolac.
-You can then head into Dubrovnik for your final night with the group – there’s a regular bus service – or stay close and enjoying dinner and drinks at the lovely marina.
-The choice is all yours!
+Depart Mljet and head to the hidden paradise of Elafiti Islands.
+Made up of three main islands – Kolocep, Lopud and Sipan – the olive groves, citrus trees and ancient ruins provide a scenic backdrop for lunch.
+Then, sail on to the marina near Komolac.
+You can then head into Dubrovnik for your final night with the group (there’s a regular bus service) or stay close and enjoy dinner and drinks at the marina.

-After breakfast aboard the yacht, your trip will end around 10 am.
+After your last breakfast on the yacht, your trip will come to an end at around 10 am.
 There are no activities planned for today and you’re free to depart at any time.
 If you’re flying out of Croatia today, please don’t book a flight earlier than 3 pm in case your arrival is delayed due to weather conditions.
-Please note that the sailing times listed above are a guide only and subject to change.
-They are dependent on weather and sailing conditions.

 Transport